OutSystems/docs-bestpractices/src/development/platform-best-practices/outsystems-mobile-best-practices.md

 ## Design a Lightweight Local Storage { #lightweight-local-storage }

-Keeping a large amount of data in the device's local storage, for example in offline or cache scenarios, might become a performance killer in low-end devices, causing **"Failed to allocate X bytes"** errors.
+Keeping a large amount of data in the device's local storage, for example in offline or cache scenarios, might become a performance killer in low-end devices, causing `Failed to allocate X bytes` errors.

 **Recommendation**